ericoporto/ags-manual-wiki/StandardEnums.md

       eAlignHasVerCenter  = 56
     };

-The Alignment enumeration consists of values that could be sumed up in one integer variable to form a more complex combination of alignments.
+The Alignment enumeration consists of values that could be summed up in one integer variable to form a more complex combination of alignments.
 Although that ability is not used anywhere in practice yet, but may be in future.
 Additionally, it provides a set of masks that could be applied bitwise to check if alignment variable contains one of the distinct directions, for example:

     if (align & eAlignHasLeft)
       // some code here